 - Take a rider education course from the Motorcycle Safety Foundation or another qualified instructor.
-The course will help you develop or refresh your expertise in safe riding habits through instruction and riding. - Read and understand all information in this rider's manual. - Observe all maintenance requirements specified in this manual.
+The course will help you develop or refresh your expertise in safe riding habits through instruction and riding.
+For information on Motorcycle Safety Foundation rider education courses in your area, call 1-800-446-9227 or visit www.msf-usa.org. - Read and understand all information in this rider's manual. - Observe all maintenance requirements specified in this manual.
 See the INDIAN MOTORCYCLE Service Manual or an authorized INDIAN MOTORCYCLE dealer.